alan-maguire/wss/README.md

 We see above that the accuracy is not as fine-grained as idle page tracking;
 we get ~16400 page accesses for our testmem program where given the synthetic workload we should see closer to 16384.
 However that is pretty close!

+We might ask this: why are the pages accessed by our application not always in the latest generation?
+XXX check this!
+From reading the documentation it appears that multi-generational LRU does its best to avoid walking each page, starting with page table entries (PTEs) when assessing recency.
+Fine-grained checking only happens on reclaim when pages age out; in our case we then discover they are still in use and get promoted.

+So we age out the generations in order to discover if (what appear to be) cold pages are in fact still in use, and using this technique we can discover the working set size.

 ## What are the overheads?